backrunner/start-claude/Readme.md

 ---

-💡 **Pro Tip**: Windows users should use `start-claude override --enable` for the best experience, as the `sc` alias may conflict with system commands.
+💡 **Pro Tip**: Windows users should use `start-claude override` for the best experience, as the `sc` alias may conflict with system commands.